Tips for Authors Preparing Submission Files for Editorial Manager’s Xtract

-Authors submitting manuscripts to scholarly journals often spend valuable time entering information into the system that is already included in their manuscript documents.
+Authors submitting articles to scholarly publications often spend valuable time entering information that is already included within their manuscript.
 To streamline the submission process, Editorial Manager® (EM) comes equipped with Xtract, an automated data extraction tool.
-As Authors upload their manuscript files to EM, Xtract works behind the scenes to automatically extract key metadata from provided documents and pre-populates system fields within the system.
+As Authors upload their submission files to EM, Xtract works behind the scenes to automatically extract key metadata from the provided manuscript and pre-populates submission fields within the system.
 This eliminates the need for Authors to rekey information and leads to more accurate submission metadata for publishers, creating a more efficient workflow and improved user experience.
-Xtract can also accommodate double-blind workflows.
+Xtract can also accommodate double-anonymous workflows.

 The ideal order for the front matter of a submitted file is as follows.
 The Xtract process will only attempt to extract those fields in bold below and, the order of the other fields can help the system identify the correct fields to extract.